Here’s another confession. I’m bi-polar when it comes to my spiritual life.

 So on one hand I become too focused on my sins.
 I get fooled by that stinking enemy again, swayed and deceived by my own flesh and thoughts into focusing on some kind of works salvation.
 Then I confess and pray and get back on the path and begin walking again… baby steps, walking by faith not by sight (2 Corinthians 5:7).
 But then the enemy does an end around and sneaks up on me from the other direction.
 Thus, on the other hand I sometimes begin to think I really am something.
 I start to become “spiritually proud” (a term which my father once pointed out was an oxymoron).

 The pride might come as I’m sitting in church.
 (My last column again.)
 It might come as I’m writing out our tithing checks.
 The nefarious thoughts sneak in: “If only people knew how much we gave…” What the… Where did that come from?
 “You should be proud of yourself for giving extra at Christmastime.
 You’re really following God in this area of your life.”
-(Newsflash: Steve obedient in one area out of a hundred: Reason to celebrate.)
+(Newsflash: This guy is obedient in one area out of a hundred: Reason to celebrate.)
 Truly I don’t want my left hand to know what the right hand is doing (Matthew 6:3) but suddenly my right hand is waving a flag, trying to get the attention of the left hand.
 It’s crazy.
 (Romans 7:17 in action.)

 Maybe it happens when I finish writing a column, a blog, or a biblical study.
 I look it over and feel pretty good about it, satisfied, happy… proud?
 I begin thinking, “Why, I didn’t even go to seminary.
 Not even Bible College…”